 Ann lived another three years with her dementia, until she finally passed from a stroke at age 86.
 Jeanne got to hold her hand and was by her side at the last.

-Since the VA did not cover all Ann’s expenses, with her attorney’s help Jeanne applied for and received Medi-Cal assistance on her mother’s behalf to cover the shortfall.
-Before applying, and when Ann still had mental capacity, they put Ann’s house in an Irrevocable Trust naming Jeanne and her brother Steve as Beneficiaries, with Jeanne as Trustee.
-When Ann passed, the State of California didn’t try to seize it to recover Ann’s substantial Medi-Cal bills.
+Since the VA did not cover all Ann’s expenses, Jeanne applied for and received Medi-Cal assistance on her mother’s behalf to cover the shortfall.
+Before applying, and when Ann still had mental capacity, they put Ann’s house in a revocable trust naming Jeanne and her brother Steve as Beneficiaries.
+When Ann passed, the State of California couldn’t seize it to recover Ann’s substantial Medi-Cal bills.

-Another Irrevocable Trust held Ann’s $300,000 remaining savings.
-Jeanne and Steve split this, per Ann’s will, as well as the proceeds from their sale of their mother’s house.
+An Irrevocable Trust held Ann’s $300,000 remaining savings.
+Jeanne and Steve split this, as well as the proceeds from their sale of their mother’s house.

 Jeanne found herself under sometimes considerable stress during those final years, but with her attorney, financial advisor, and CPA by her side, she made the right moves.